CKD – the basics (for health professionals)

 Renal bone disease (RBD) or renal osteodystrophy

-In disease, reduced kidney function (usually associated with CKD or worse, and a GFR < 30ml/min) leads to hypocalcaemia, hyperphosphataemia and hyperparathyroidism (secondary hyperparathyroidism).
-These biochemical abnormalities may then lead to bone pathology (e.g. adynamic bone disease, osteomalacia, osteoporosis and osteitis fibrosa cystica).
-The term ‘renal osteodystrophy’ is used to describe this type of bone pathology seen in CKD.
+Reduced kidney function (usually associated with CKD4 or worse, i.e. GFR < 30ml/min) leads to hypocalcaemia, hyperphosphataemia and hyperparathyroidism (secondary hyperparathyroidism).
+These biochemical abnormalities eventually lead to bone pathology (e.g. adynamic bone disease, osteomalacia, osteoporosis and osteitis fibrosa cystica).
+The term ‘renal bone disease (RBD) or ‘renal osteodystrophy’ is used to describe this type of bone pathology seen in CKD.

 The treatment of RBD requires management of the underlying biochemical abnormalities: